Resources, Rebates, and Tax Credits to Help You Go Green at Home

 - Heat pump water heaters—$400 rebate

-- Programmable thermostats—$30 rebate
+- Programmable thermostats—$50 rebate or discount

 Dominion’s “Home Energy Evaluation Program” offers the following rebates for improvements recommended during a comprehensive energy audit performed by one of its participating contractors: